One of the things I love the most about traveling is finding off-the-beaten-path places that aren’t part of the usual tourist route.

 Unfortunately, we went during high tide so we weren’t able to see as much of the tunnels as we would have liked but we saw glimpses of it as the tides washed the water in and out.

 How to Get There: As mentioned, there are daily boats from Sanur or Padang Bai port heading to Nusa Penida.
 As soon as you get to Nusa Penida, you will need to rent a scooter to get around the many sights and hidden beaches.
+Alternatively, you can also go on this Nusa Penida tour from Bali.

 Related: Best Beaches in Indonesia